-Note: The ratio of registered unemployed was calculated using the following method: number of registered unemployed divided by the permanent population of age 15 -64.
+Note: The ratio of registered unemployed was calculated using the following method: number of registered unemployed divided by the permanent population of age 15-64.
 The number of registered unemployed is a quarterly average.
-The permanent population data is from the year 2017 (since 2018 data is not yet available).
+The permanent population data is annual.
 Source: Registered unemployed: NFSZ IR.
 Population: KSH T-Star.